Lande21/RolandeU.github.io/README.md

 Day 119. **Good things ahead!**
-- DAY: Had a good Thursday, i woke up, went to class, and did the quiz not so well, I studied at the library We had a productive day at the library!
+- DAY: Had a good Thursday, i woke up, went to class, and did the quiz not so well, I studied at the library

 3hr work: Daily💚💚💚